 Note: Resetting your network settings won't delete your personal data, but it will wipe out your saved Wi-Fi passwords, and other connection information.

-If you haven't updated your iPhone, Android or iTunes to the latest version, do it now.
-This is probably the reason why your Apple Music app become unresponsive or crashes.
+If you haven't updated your iPhone, Android, or iTunes to the latest version, do it now.
+This is probably the reason why your Apple Music app becomes unresponsive or crashes.

 Try to reset your phone to its factory settings if the problem continues.
 I know you might not want to do this, but it works sometimes.